Article type icon

 A paragraph is a series of sentences on a specific point or topic.
 A well written paragraph must have a topic sentence which states the main idea: what the paragraph is about.
 While some say the topic sentence can be anywhere in the paragraph, it is best to put it as the first sentence in a paragraph.
 The rest of the sentences in the paragraph ...

-8. How to Write an Essay Introduction (with Examples)
+11. How to Write a Strong Body Paragraph for an Essay

 Expository essay example paragraph.
 The invention of the printing press in 1440 changed this situation dramatically.
 Johannes Gutenberg, who had worked as a goldsmith, used his knowledge of metals in the design of the press.
 He made his type from an alloy of lead, tin, and antimony, whose durability allowed for the reliable production of high ...